 Anne and Ken

-The couple – who like The Moffatts hail from County Durham – are the only new cast members this series.
+The couple who, like The Moffatts, hail from County Durham, are also new cast members this series.

 The duo was introduced to millions of viewers at home as "a couple who have been married for 50 years".